polywc/polywc-parallel-coordinates/README.md

 7. Check that everything works as expected by running the file demo\index.html in a web server container (or from PHPStorm) editor.

+## Bugs, support and other issues

+For any bug or enhancement suggestion please create a new issue using the GitHub [Isses tool](https://github.com/donpir/polywc-data-table/issues).

+## License

+The library has released with the LGPL license [link here](http://www.gnu.org/licenses/lgpl.html).

+Briefly with this license:

+ - Freedom to modify and distribute modified copies of _polywc-data-table_, distributing the source code and releasing it with the same LGPL license;
+ - You can dynamically (not statically) link _polywc-data-table_ library in a proprietary software, keeping the JS files as they are.